 Criteria for suppressing CCs notifications

-When a private comment is added to a ticket, the Email user + (requester and CCs) action in triggers and automations is suppressed.
-The trigger or automation still fires and other actions in the trigger or automation are still executed.
+- A private comment is added to the ticket.
+The Email user + (requester and CCs) notification is designed for end users.
+It is suppressed on private comments, and threads will only include public comments.
+The trigger or automation still fires, and other actions in the trigger or automation are still executed.

 - The author of the email is a requester or CC.